shacon/product_dashboard/README.md

 - Review counts are an integer count and 0 indicates no reviews
 - Current implementation assumes local backend server will be on port 8000 - if using a different port edit API_BASE_URL in [ProductCard](product_frontend/src/ProductCard/ProductCard.tsx) to map to the appropriate port
 - Best rated and most reviewed will limit data to 15 as a default but the endpoint accepts an optional limit param which can alter the number of results

+## Responsive Design

+Gallery will show a number of products based on screen size - 5 for desktop/large 3 for tablet and 1 for mobile

+Screenshots: